otherness-space/basic/README.txt

 What are the files for ?
 ------------------------

 - basic.info                => provide informations about the theme, like regions, css, settings, js ...
 - block-system-main.tpl.php => template to edit the content
 - block.tpl.php             => template to edit the blocks
 - comment.tpl.php           => template to edit the comments
 - node.tpl.php              => template to edit the nodes (in content)
 - page.tpl.php              => template to edit the page
 - template.php              => used to modify drupal's default behavior before outputting HTML through the theme
 - theme-settings            => used to create additional settings in the theme settings page

-In /CSS
+In /SASS
 -------

-- default.css => define default classes, browser resets and admin styles
+- default.sass  => define default classes, browser resets and admin styles (compiles to css/default.css)
-- ie6 => used to debug IE6
+- ie8.sass      => used to debug IE8 (compiles to css/ie8.css)
-- ie7 => used to debug IE7
+- ie9.sass      => used to debug IE9 (compiles to css/ie9.css)
-- layout.css => define the layout of the theme
+- layout.sass   => define the layout of the theme (compiles to css/layout.css)
-- print.css => define the way the theme look like when printed
+- print.sass    => define the way the theme look like when printed (compiles to css/print.css)
-- style.css => contains some default font styles. that's where you can add custom css
+- style.sass    => contains some default font styles. that's where you can add custom css (compiles to css/style.css)
-- tabs.css => styles for the admin tabs (from ZEN)
+- tabs.sass     => styles for the admin tabs (from ZEN)

 __________________________________________________________________________________________

 Changing the Layout

 The layout used in Basic is fairly similar to the Holy Grail method.
-It has been tested on all major browser including IE (5>8), Opera, Firefox, Safari, Chrome ...
+It has been tested on all major browser including IE (5>10), Opera, Firefox, Safari, Chrome ...
 The purpose of this method is to have a minimal markup for an ideal display.
 For accessibility and search engine optimization, the best order to display a page is ] the following :